What is your story of how you got here?

 I now imagine each retreat as a beach, on an island where voyagers have gathered for a few days to replenish and repair ourselves from the wear and tear of the ocean.
 Please sit down by the sacred fire with us.
 Rest.
 Sense the warmth of friends, taste the nourishing food, hear the sound of the breakers, see in the flames what you need to see.
 Speak your truth.
 Let those insights surprise you.
 Listen to others tell their wayfinding stories with all the twists and turns of experience.

 When it is time to push off and brave the winds again, each of us will leave to sail with new skills, awareness, wisdom, courage and confidence for our long voyage ahead.

-I'm a soulful guide: this informs my roles as a facilitator, a consultant, a coach, a community activist, a priest, and a founder of a housing co-operative.
+I'm a soulful guide: this informs my roles as a facilitator, a consultant, a coach, a community activist, a poet, an Anglican priest, and a founder of a housing co-operative.
 But I must also add that my life experience was enhanced over the years of my being a zoo manager, a contractor, a project manager, and a university instructor.
 I've also found it enriching to engage in political change and social justice work, to run for public office in two provincial elections and to help influence the public discourse.